exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/after.md

 }
 ```

-The implementing class must implement all operations defined by the interface.
+The implementing class or struct must implement all operations defined by the interface.

-Interfaces typically, either:
+Interfaces typically do one or more of the following:

 - allow a number of different classes to be treated generically by the using code.
-In this case interfaces are playing the same role as a base class.
+In this case interfaces are playing the same role as a base class
-- expose a subset of functionality for some specific purpose (such as [`IComparable`][icomparable]) or,
+- expose a subset of functionality for some specific purpose (such as [`IComparable`][icomparable]) or
 - expose the public API of a class so that multiple implementations can co-exist.
-One example is that of a [test double][wiki-test-double].
+One example is that of a [test double][wiki-test-double]

 ```csharp